top of page

 I believe therapy is meant to be experimental and experiential.
 A relationship with a therapist can provide invaluable insight regarding interpersonal dynamics.
 Sometimes, these insights can be painful, but I'm here to guide you through them.
 A spirit of collaboration, empathy, directness, and sense of humor sum up the qualities of my style as a therapist.

-Therapy SERVICES
+Therapy Services

-ATTACHment-Focused Eye Movement Desensitization and reprocessing
+Attachment-Focused Eye Movement Desensitization and reprocessinG (AF-EMDR)

 EMDR is a well-researched and clinically-proven method for the treatment of posttraumatic stress disorder (PTSD).
 Using bilateral stimulation, EMDR processes and releases disturbing memories, troubling emotions, unpleasant body sensations, and maladaptive thoughts about ourselves and the world.